RaissaFondjo/Group_6_Final_Project/README.md

     - Reason behind the high price.

 - Popular neighborhood comparison with Number of listings, Average Price, Review Scores?
-    - We wanted to identify if there is a correlation between reviews and # of times certain property being rent out.
+    - We wanted to identify if there is a correlation between reviews and number of times certain property being rent out.

 ## Database ERD:
 * PostgresSQL is used to store and manipulate data.
 The image below represents the tables of data that are uploaded onto the database in Postgres.
 The entity relational diagram allows for easier joining of tables with SQL and is a helpful reference while importing data into the database.
 There are two main tables with data that is used to build and perform the machine learning model.